dom-schulz/utr-tennis-match-predictor/automated-utr-scraper/startup_script_README.md

 ## Maintenance

-If you need to update the script:

-1. Modify the `startup-script.sh` file
-2. If changing the monitoring parameters, update the MAX_RUNTIME_HOURS or SLEEP_TIME variables
+1. If changing the monitoring parameters, update the MAX_RUNTIME_HOURS or SLEEP_TIME variables
-3. The script is designed to be idempotent and can be run multiple times